Protect Yourself From Pickpockets

 No matter what type of bag you choose, pack strategically.
 Place the more valuable items toward the center and leave less important things at the bottom, top, and outer edges.
 You want your costliest stuff in the least accessible place.

-I also rely on jackets with zippered, breast pockets (preferably on the inside) for my “carry wallet” (see my last post) and carry a decoy wallet with no more than $20 in my pants pocket.
+I also rely on jackets with zippered, breast pockets (preferably on the inside) for my “carry wallet” (see my list of travel essentials) and carry a decoy wallet with no more than $20 in my pants pocket.
 Distract the distracter!

 Be sure to always cover your hand when entering your PIN at an ATM or to unlock your phone.
 Thieves with cameras will record you entering the number before stealing your card or device.